specialblend/mapql/README.md

 #### 💡 concepts

 - ✅ directives are composable and will execute in **left-to-right** composition order.
-- ⚠️ **due to nature of GraphQL execution**, transformation directives are not available on parent nodes.
+- ⚠️ transformation directives on parent nodes are called **before** child nodes.

 ❓ [see example unit test.](example/TransformLeases.example.test.ts)